-Petroleum has the characteristic of producing "co-products," in other words, producing multiple products (gasoline, kerosene, gas oil, heavy fuel oil, etc.) simultaneously from crude oil in certain proportions (yield), and it is impossible to product only a specific product from crude oil.
+Petroleum has the characteristic of producing "co-products," in other words, producing multiple products (gasoline, kerosene, gas oil, heavy fuel oil, etc.) at the same time from crude oil, with each product being produced in certain proportions (yield), and it is impossible to produce only a specific product from crude oil.
 Recently, on the other hand, in terms of demand, the proportion of so-called "white oil," such as gasoline, kerosene, and gas oil, is increasing.
-Consequently, efforts are being made to deal with changes in demand by selecting lighter crude oils and cracking heavy oil for use as the base material for gasoline, kerosene, etc. Production of main petroleum products in FY2022 was 150 million $k\ell$, an increase of 5.7% YOY.
-The production yields are about 39% for the light fractions, about 46% for four intermediate products, and about 10% for heavy fractions, with the total production amounting to approximately 95%.
+Consequently, efforts are being made to deal with changes in demand by selecting lighter crude oil and cracking heavy oil for use as the base material for gasoline, kerosene, etc.

+Production of petroleum products (fuel oil) in FY2023 was 141 million k l , a decrease of 6.2% YOY.
+The production yields were about 39% for the light fractions, about 47% for four intermediate products, and about 10% for heavy fractions, with the total production of fuel oil amounting to approximately 96%.

-7. Import of Petroleum Products
+5. Import of Petroleum Products